Access management methods in Object Storage: Overview

 Pre-signed URLs are a way of giving anonymous users temporary access to certain actions in Object Storage using URLs that contain request authorization data in their parameters.

-Access is granted for a bucket or object.
+Access is granted to a bucket or object.